-The Ashkenazium Jewish Studies MA curriculum entails four areas of study: History (AH), Rabbinics (AR), Intellectualism (AI), Literature (AL).
-Each year, different courses are offered, but there is a general 2-year cycle.
-The workload (120 credits) over the 2-year MA is distributed as follows:
+The Ashkenazium Jewish Studies MA curriculum includes courses from four areas of study: History (AH), Rabbinics (AR), Intellectualism (AI), Literature (AL).
+Each year, new courses are offered.
+Older courses are available online.
+The workload (60 credits) over the 1-year MA program is distributed as follows:

-Thanks to the fact that the entire curriculcum is structured according to seminars each of which typically runs over a 9-day period, an incoming student may join the program at any point and take the courses in the order that they are offered from that point onward.
-It is likewise left to the student's personal discretion to skip an entire seminar course if she or he wishes, or to refrain from writing the essay for the course.
+Thanks to the fact that the entire curriculcum is structured according to seminars, each of which typically runs over a 9-day period, an incoming student may join the program at any point and take the courses in the order that they are offered from that point onward.
+It is likewise left to the student’s personal discretion to skip any given seminar course if she or he wishes, or to refrain from writing the essay for the course.
 This is can be done without any penalization; the student will simply not receive credits for that course.
-In short, as soon as the student has accumulated 120 credits, at whatever pace, she or he will be awarded the MA degree.
+In short, as soon as the student has accumulated 60 credits, at whatever pace, she or he will be awarded the MA degree.